Bkendle1/CS546_FinalProject/README.md

 Get all the characters and you'll be handomsly rewarded.

 ## How to run application
+1. Install needed packages using command: npm i
-1. Run seed file using command: npm run seed
+2. Run seed file using command: npm run seed
-2. Run application using command: npm run start
+3. Run application using command: npm run start
-3. Press the local host link and enjoy
+4. Press the local host link and enjoy !!